Fractional Flow Reserve Versus Angiography for Multivessel Evaluation 2 - FAME 2

 A couple of limitations warrant mention.
 The mean follow-up was very short—approximately 7 months.
 Thus, it was too short to study meaningful differences in hard endpoints such as death or MI, and also for assessing the impact of restenosis in the PCI arm.
 Thus, it will remain a point of discussion that the Data Safety Monitoring Board terminated this trial early based on differences in unplanned revascularization between the two arms, since rates of death and MI were similar.
 The practicality and cost-effectiveness of FFR-guided PCI for every stable angina lesion will need to be further studied.

-The cost-effectiveness analysis suggests that an FFR-guided PCI strategy is cost-effective at 3 years, although this is limited by the short duration of follow-up.
+The cost-effectiveness analysis suggests that an FFR-guided PCI strategy is cost-effective at 3 years.
 Various model assumptions and extrapolations were made, which will need to be validated in future studies.

 Presented by Dr. Zsolt Piroth at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2016), Washington, DC, October 29, 2016.

 De Bruyne B, Fearon WF, Pijls NH, et al., on behalf of the FAME 2 Trial Investigators.
 Fractional Flow Reserve-Guided PCI for Stable Coronary Artery Disease.
-N Engl J Med 2014;Sep 1:[Epub ahead of print].
+N Engl J Med 2014;371:1208-17.

 Presented by Dr. Bernard de Bruyne at the European Society of Cardiology Congress, Barcelona, Spain, September 1, 2014.